To Shuffle or not to Shuffle: Auditing DP-SGD with Shuffling: DP Auditing

 On the other hand, using a scalar score, the adversary can first represent the \textit{confidence} that the observation was drawn from $\mathcal{M}(D)$ instead of $\mathcal{M}(D')$.
 Then, the score can be thresholded to produce a prediction easily, i.e., all observations with score $\geq \tau$ are labeled as drawn from $\mathcal{M}(D)$ and from $\mathcal{M}(D')$ otherwise.
 Furthermore, this threshold $\tau$ can also be adjusted to produce not only a single FPR/FNR pair but an FPR-FNR curve, i.e., an empirical \emph{trade-off curve}, which can also be compared with the claimed theoretical trade-off function when auditing.

-\descr{Choosing the threshold.} When auditing using scalar scores, choosing the threshold $\tau$ from an independent set of observations is the easiest method to ensure a technically valid lower bound for the empirical privacy leakage estimate $\empeps$ derived this way. \ccs{However, it is standard to report the maximum $\empeps$ for the optimal threshold~\cite{annamalai2024nearly,cebere2024tighter,jagielski2020auditing,nasr2021adversary,nasr2023tight,pillutla2024unleashing,zanella2023bayesian} and we do so too, making the process more efficient by first sorting the scalar scores.} For simplicity, we abstract the details of choosing an appropriate threshold and designing a distinguishing function.
-We refer to the empirical estimation procedure at significance level $\alpha$ and privacy parameter $\delta$ from scores $\mathcal{S}$ and $\mathcal{S}'$ derived from $\mathcal{M}(D)$ and $\mathcal{M}(D')$, respectively as $\text{EstimateEps}(\mathcal{S}, \mathcal{S}', \alpha, \delta)$ -- see Appendix~\ref{app:estimate_eps} for more details.
+\descr{Choosing the threshold.} When auditing using scalar scores, choosing the threshold $\tau$ from an independent set of observations is the easiest method to ensure a technically valid lower bound for the empirical privacy leakage estimate $\empeps$ derived this way.
+However, it is standard to report the maximum $\empeps$ for the optimal threshold~\cite{annamalai2024nearly,cebere2024tighter,jagielski2020auditing,nasr2021adversary,nasr2023tight,pillutla2024unleashing,zanella2023bayesian} and we do so too, making the process more efficient by first sorting the scalar scores.
+Here, we substantially improve the efficiency of this procedure by first sorting the scores in increasing order, as reported in Algorithm~\ref{alg:estimate_eps}.
+This enables us to find the optimal threshold from, potentially, billions of observations without incurring a prohibitive computational cost.
+For simplicity, we abstract the details of choosing an appropriate threshold and designing a distinguishing function.
+We refer to the empirical estimation procedure at significance level $\alpha$ and privacy parameter $\delta$ from scores $\mathcal{S}$ and $\mathcal{S}'$ derived from $\mathcal{M}(D)$ and $\mathcal{M}(D')$, respectively as $\text{EstimateEps}(\mathcal{S}, \mathcal{S}', \alpha, \delta)$.